 Along with the Articles of GDPR, Recitals assist organizations in being compliant with the regulations.
 Recitals add a layer of understanding.
 Like an appendix, the Recitals add information.
 They support and supplement the Articles.
 Recitals allow readers to understand Articles more completely.
 In the legal sense, recitals are utilized in the EU Court of Justice.
 Recitals establish what the regulations mean in the context of a specific case.
 Recitals are employed to justify or reference judgments.

 The Recitals provide a mixture of additional information and supporting context, supplementing the Articles.
 In essence the recitals of the GDPR make it easier for the general public and businesses to relate to the regulations.
 Recitals provide valuable additional information to companies about how their enterprise might more easily and more effectively comply with GDPR.

 For example: GDPR, Article 25 relates to how personal data files might be protected by design and default.
 It deals with processing data and how businesses might use such technological security measures as pseudonymisation and data minimization.

 For most senior administration, these terms might as well be written in a foreign language.
 However, with the addition of Recitals 78 and 83, further clarification is provided.
 Recital 78 states that for compliance to occur, internal policies must be put in place by a company.
 These internal policies might include:

 - Minimizing the processing of personal data

-- Pseudonym sing personal data as soon as possible
+- Pseudonymising personal data as soon as possible

 - Transparency of processing, enabling the data subject to monitor the data processing

-Recital 83 tells Data Controllers that they should take stock of their present security measures and present risk to personal data files of its EU employees and clients.
+Recital 83 tells Data Controllers that they should take stock of their present security measures and risks to personal data files of their EU employees and clients.
 Then they should consider such additional measures as encryption.